MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-azure-ad-b2b.md

 * To invite guest users, a Power BI Pro license is needed.
 Pro Trial users can't invite guest users in Power BI.

 * Some experiences are not available to [guest users who can edit and manage content in the organization](service-admin-portal.md#allow-external-guest-users-to-edit-and-manage-content-in-the-organization).
-To update or publish reports, guest users need to use the Power BI service, including Get Data to upload Power BI Desktop files.
+To update or publish reports, guest users need to use the Power BI service, including Get Data, to upload Power BI Desktop files.
 The following experiences aren't supported:
   * Direct publishing from Power BI desktop to the Power BI service
   * Guest users can't use Power BI desktop to connect to service datasets in the Power BI service
   * Classic workspaces tied to Microsoft 365 Groups